The Holocaust in Lithuania: Holocaust events

 Most Lithuanian Jews perished in the first months of the occupation and before the end of 1941.
 The Axis invasion of the USSR began on June 22, 1941 and coincided with the June Uprising in Lithuania.
-During the days before the German occupation of Lithuania the Lithuanian Activist Front attacked Soviet forces, seized power in several cities, spread anti-Semitic propaganda and carried out massacres of Lithuanian Jews and Poles.
+During the days before the German occupation of Lithuania the Lithuanian Activist Front attacked Soviet forces, seized power in several cities, spread antisemitic propaganda and carried out massacres of Lithuanian Jews and Poles.

 A notable massacre began on the night of 25–26 June, when Algirdas Klimaitis ordered his 800 Lithuanian troops to begin the Kaunas pogrom.
 Franz Walter Stahlecker, the SS commanding officer of Einsatzgruppe A, told Berlin that by 28 June 1941 3,800 people had been killed in Kaunas and a further 1,200 in the surrounding towns.
 Klimaitis' men destroyed several synagogues and about sixty Jewish houses.
 In the 1990s the number of victims claimed by Stahlecker was questioned and thought to have probably been exaggerated.

 German Einsatzgruppen followed the advance of the German army units in June 1941 and immediately began organizing the murder of Jews in conquered territories.
 The first recorded action of the Einsatzgruppen (Einsatzgruppe A) unit took place on June 22, 1941, in the border town of Gargždai (called Gorzdt in Yiddish and Garsden in German), one of the oldest Jewish settlements in the country and only 18 kilometres (11 mi) from Germany's recovered Memel.
 Approximately 201 Jews were shot that day, in what is known as the Garsden massacre.
 Some Lithuanian Communists were also among the victims.
 About 80,000 Jews had been killed by October and about 175,000 by the end of the year.

 Most Jews in Lithuania were not required to live in ghettos nor sent to Nazi concentration camps, which at the time were just in the very preliminary stages of operation.
 They were shot in pits near their homes in the most infamous mass murders, such as the Kaunas massacre of October 29, 1941 at Ninth Fort near Kaunas, and in the Ponary Forest near Vilnius.
 By 1942 about 45,000 Jews survived, largely those in ghettos and camps.

 In the second phase, the Holocaust slowed, and Germans used Jews as forced labor to fuel the German war economy.
 In the third phase, the destruction of Jews was again given a high priority; that phase liquidated the remaining ghettos and camps.

 Two factors contributed to the speed of the destruction of Lithuanian Jewry.
 The first was significant support for the "de-Jewification" of Lithuania from the Lithuanian population.
 The second was the German plan for early colonization of Lithuania – which shared a border with German East Prussia – in accordance with the Generalplan Ost; thus the high priority given to the extermination of the relatively small Lithuanian Jewish community.